2025’s design prompt:

 - Delegate tasks across our Figma file with clarity and freedom, while ensuring accountability

-- Set up organized Figma pages for flow, wireframes, and iterations
+- Set up organized Figma pages across all team members for wireframing

 - Learn new Figma techniques (such as auto-layout and variants) that significantly sped up our workflow and maintained consistency across several Figma pages